 Employment Law Firm Size

 Don’t limit your focus to the size of the employment law firm.
 There are many sizes of firms with good employment lawyers in Toronto.
 There are excellent lawyers at mega-firms and excellent lawyers at one-lawyer firms and everything in between.
 Keep in mind that the large law firms generally only work on management-side issues.
 So if you are an employee, it is unlikely those firms would work with you anyway.
 In the same token, most of the employee-side employment law firms tend to be small, and some of those small firms do not work with employers as a rule.
 Also note that in Toronto, employment law tends to be unique in that there are lots of ’boutiques’.
-These are firms that are very well regarded who tend to have around six or more layers, but never more than around fifty.
+These are firms that are very well regarded who tend to have around six or more lawyers, but never more than around fifty.

 Lastly, don’t fall for the trap of star ratings on Google or other websites.
 Anybody can open a new burner Gmail account to post a five-star review.
 At the same time, be cautious of one-star reviews.
 Litigators in retail friendly practise areas may work on the edge and take risks for their clients.
 In that regard, some passionate but misguided clients will give a one-star rating for the lawyer losing a tough case even though the lawyer worked as hard as possible and did the best any lawyer could.
 Furthermore, some one-star reviews may just be bizarre.
 We once had a one-star review because we couldn’t retain the individual as he was in a union (we only do employment law, not labour law).
 Other times, some people get angry when a lawyer advises them they have no case despite how delicate they were treated.
 In summary, to cut through the weeds, look to well written, plausible reviews explaining specifically why they were happy or upset.
 Do not concern yourself if the reviews are anonymous.
 After all, nobody wants a permanent record on Google indicating they sued their employer.